-Examinations: No make-up exams will be given unless an acceptable reason is presented to the instructor at least one week before the examination date.
+Examinations: We shall have two in-class exams, and a final exam.
+The final exam is scheduled for 3:00 p.m. to 5:30 p.m. on Thursday, April 30.
+No make-up exams will be given unless an acceptable reason is presented to the instructor at least one week before the examination date.
 In the event of an emergency, the student must make direct contact with the instructor before an exam takes place or an assignment is due, preferably via email.
 If it is not possible to make arrangements before the scheduled event, then the student must contact the instructor as soon as it is safe and reasonable to do so.
 It is the student's responsibility to secure documentation of emergencies.

-Re-grades: Re-grade requests must be submitted via email to the instructor within one week of the return of the graded item.
+Re-grades: Re-grade requests must be submitted in writing on a separate piece of paper within one week of the return of the graded item.

 Homework: All problem sets are due at the time and date specified on the assignment.
-No late assignments will be accepted.
-Assignments must be submitted through Canvas.
+No late assignments will be accepted, and they are due at the time class begins.